Skip to main content

 Routes are responsible for mapping incoming HTTP requests to their corresponding controller functions.

-To generate new routes you may use the apiato:generate:route interactive command:
+To generate new routes, you may use the apiato:make:route interactive command:

 Read Porto SAP Documentation (#Routes).